Schrodinger's Wave Mechanics: Remarkable Dates and Place One Hundred Years Ago

-In the next few months, Schr\"{o}dinger himself, and/or his followers, had succeded in solving long-standing problems in atomic physics.
+Developing the new wave mechanics, in the next few months, Schr\"{o}dinger himself, and/or his followers, had succeeded in solving long-standing problems in atomic physics.
 Among them were calculations of the Stark and Zeeman effects, describing behaviour of the hydrogen atom in electric and magnetic fields, respectively \cite{SchrQMI, SchrQMII, SchrodingerParabolic, SchrodingerCohrent, SchrodingerTimeDependent, SchrPhysRev1926}.
 These papers, later combined in one volume and translated to English \cite{SchrodingerBook}, were originally written {\it{one by one\/}} at different times.
 The results of the further developments were largely unknown to the writer of the earlier ones.
-There is no doubt that the efficient publication of these classical works remains a monumental `snapshot' in the history of science \cite{SchrQMI, SchrQMII, SchrodingerParabolic, SchrodingerCohrent, SchrodingerTimeDependent, SchrPhysRev1926}.
+There is no doubt that the efficient publication of these classical works remains a monumental `snapshot' in the history of science \cite{SchrQMI, SchrQMII, SchrodingerParabolic, SchrodingerCohrent, SchrodingerTimeDependent, SchrPhysRev1926} (see also {\url{https://schroedinger100.univie.ac.at/}}).

+The international physics community reacted to Erwin Schr\"{o}dinger’s new wave mechanics with profound enthusiasm and a wave of relief, as his equation provided an intuitive, visual, and mathematically familiar alternative to the abstract matrix mechanics proposed earlier by Werner Heisenberg \cite{Bethe1977, Fock1926, MEHRAIII}.
+Within a short time after the publication of Schrodinger's paper \cite{SchrQMI} wave mechanics was successfully applied to a great number of energy-eigenvalue problems \cite{EEKS, Flugge1999, Fock1926}.
+Further development of quantum mechanics and its applications to molecular physics, to the solid state of matter, to liquids and gases, to statistical mechanics, as well as to nuclear physics, demonstrated the overwhelming generality of its methods and results \cite{Jammer1989}.